Rutgers Cancer Institute of New Jersey

 New Brunswick, NJ 08903-2681

-Transient synovitis of the hip is a temporary irritation of the tissue that lines the hip joint.
-It can cause pain and difficulty when walking.
+Transient synovitis of the hip is short term pain and swelling of the hip joint.

 Copyright © Nucleus Medical Media, Inc.

-Transient synovitis of the hip is more common in children aged 2-10 years.
+Transient synovitis of the hip is more common in children between the ages of 3 and 8.
 It is also more common in boys.

-There is no known way to prevent this condition as the cause is unknown.
+There is no known way to prevent this health problem.
+The cause is not known.

 Family Doctor—American Academy of Family Physicians